darkeclipz/sudokupy/README.md

  1. If the remaining values of a neighbour is only one value, we can remove this value from all of his neighbours.
 This should be done recursively too!
  2. If case 1 happens, fill in that value, and forward propagate that one too!
 Currently, the algorithm only forward propagates for one step... :c

+Other ideas:

+ 1. Use an ordering for value selection.
+Perhaps used in most/least constraints, idk, test this!